Film Kisses of All Time

 Virtual Reality Kisses

 In the film's conclusion, after he discovered that he was in fact trapped in a virtual reality simulation generated by the cryogenics company (Life Extension or L.E.)
-150 years after his suicide (he committed suicide by a drug overdose due to his lost beauty), he resolved to "wake up" from his nightmarish existence to rejoin the real world - by jumping off the roof of the L.E. high-rise skyscraper.
+'150 years' into the future, he resolved to "wake up" from his nightmarish existence to rejoin the real world - by jumping off the roof of the L.E. high-rise skyscraper.

 After Duvernois warned: "Don't keep suffering.
 It's all in your head.
 It's all psychological," a teary-eyed Cesar gave Sofia a long, farewell kiss, dramatically shot from a low angle with the light streaming brightly from behind them.
 He then boldly stood on a ledge, took one look back at his imaginary friends, and jumped from the roof.